-The axle drive shafts are fitted with sealed universal joints and therefor require no maintenance.
+The axle drive shafts are totally enclosed.
 However it is essential that swivel housing area is kept clean.
-When working in adverse conditions any mud or crop debris that accumulates around the drive shaft must be washed out daily.
-If it is left to accumulate it will wear the hub and axle oil seals which will eventually cause oil leaks and premature wear to the wheel and drive shaft bearings.
+When working in adverse conditions any mud or crop debris that accumulates around the swivel must be washed off daily.
+If it is left to accumulate it will wear the oil seals which will eventually cause oil from the swivel ball seal.